-Public records are evaluated based on their content, not their location.
+In short, public records are evaluated based on their content, not their location.
 Emails discussing public business sent from personal email accounts may be considered public records subject to disclosure.
+See question 1 for more discussion.

 10. What are the penalties for failure to comply with the Arizona Public Records Law?